zhenglab-PKU/DEPICT/README.md

 python main.py --mode retrain --input exp --loss Hierarchical --yaml default.yaml
 ```

-## Training Arguments
+### Training Arguments

-### --input

-Specifies the molecular features used for training.
+--input: Specifies the molecular features used for training.

 Available options:
 exp: Use gene expression data only.
 all: Use integrated gene expression and mutation data.

-### --loss

-Specifies the loss function used for model optimization.
+--loss: Specifies the loss function used for model optimization.
 Different loss functions can be selected according to experimental requirements.

-### --yaml

-Specifies the training configuration file.
+--yaml: Specifies the training configuration file.
 The file can be modified to change training hyperparameters.

-# Training Output
+## Training Output

 The trained model will be saved automatically: